Dusty Trails and a Sharp Turn: Heroic Biker Activates ResQLink PLB in Walcha Rally Incident

 We were traveling at 110 km/h on what seemed to be a reasonably straight dirt road when, due to the dust, a sharp left-hander appeared out of nowhere.

 I barely made the corner, and once the dust cleared, I could only see two – out of the three – riders in front, realizing someone didn’t make it.
 I turned around to look for the rider who had missed the corner.
 The bike had hit a tree, and Hernan was lying about 10 m from the bike to the left.
-I checked on him, and he was not in good condition, complaining he could not feel his legs, and I just knew this was serious.
+I checked on him, and he was not in good condition.
+He was unable to feel his legs.

 So, I activated my ResQLink 400 PLB and placed it in clear view of the sky.